About the scheme

 The aim of this gateway criterion is to ensure that all pharmacies taking part in the scheme meet all the terms of service requirements and are choosing to actively provide clinical support to patients by providing the NMS.

-Contractors must have reviewed their current practice using the target antibiotic checklist, to provide tailored advice to patients and promote antibiotic awareness and stewardship.
-This review must be completed by 31 March 2022 and must be carried out over four weeks with a minimum of 25 patients; or up to eight weeks if the minimum number of patients is not achieved within four weeks.
+The review must be completed by the end of 31 March 2023 and must be carried out over four weeks with a minimum of 15 patients for each leaflet (UTI and RTI), or up to eight weeks if the minimum number of patients are not achieved within four weeks for each leaflet.

 If you need to contact us